PsychoCod3r/libdfloat/README.md

 arithmetic operations are performed in roughly the same way arithmetic is done on floating point numbers in the IEEE-754 standard, except that everything is in decimal format.

-What you see here is a very rough draft of the libdfloat library.
-The addition and atof implementations have been tested and debugged; the others still need to be.
-I'm a very sloppy programmer most of the time, so they're probably riddled with bugs and compiler errors.
-I just thought I'd post what I have for now so people can see the progress I'm making on this project.
-Currently there is no documentation for libdfloat; I will be creating documentation once I have the library tested and working.

-UPDATE: I have now fixed any compiler errors in dfloat.c so that now it at least compiles correctly.
-Still need to debug the functions though.

-UPDATE: The dfloatN_add(), dfloatN_atof(), and dfloatN_ftoa() functions
-are now tested and working.